 Black-eyed Susan is a showy perennial plant.
-Flowers are relatively large ranging from 50-75 cm, with 8-20 yellow-orange rays and a dark purple-brown, dome-shaped centre.
+Flowers are relatively large ranging from 50-75 cm, with 8-20 yellowish-orange rays and a dark purplish-brown, dome-shaped centre.
 Flowers emerge in June through October.
-Stem is bristly-haired and is usually purplegreen.
+Stem is bristly-haired and is usually purplish-green.
 This plant can reach up to 75 cm tall.
 Leaves are alternate, oval or lance-shaped and relatively large.
-Upper leaves clasp the stem, lower leaves may have a short-winged stalk.
+Upper leaves clasp the stem, lower leaves may have a short winged stalk.